 Before you run out and buy any particular camping cookware kit, I’d encourage you to think of the kind of cooking you’ll be doing and the size of the group you’ll be cooking for.

-There are some seriously deluxe sets out there with quite literally everything but the kitchen sink.
+There are some seriously deluxe sets with everything but the kitchen sink.
 If I’m not mistaken, a few even include that.

-Take a look at each of the main components of a good camping cookware kit below, and think of which you would and wouldn’t use.
-If you find a single kit that has everything you need, go for it.
-If you prefer to start with a minimalist kit and build out from there, that works too.
+Look at each of the main components of a good camping cookware kit below, and think of which you would and wouldn’t use.
+If you find a single kit with everything you need, go for it.
+If you prefer to start with a minimalist kit and build out from there, that works, too.

 Need to boil water for pasta, soup, coffee, or hot chocolate?
 Your cook pot does all of that.

-Looking for a place to slowly simmer a group meal?
-Bring along a nice big one and you’re all set.
+Looking for a place to simmer a group meal?
+Bring along a nice big one, and you’re all set.

-In a pinch you can even use a cook pot as a frying pan, but you’ll want to be mindful of the materials and any non-stick coatings on your cook pot as some do better with high heat than others.
+In a pinch, you can even use a cooking pot as a frying pan, but you’ll want to be mindful of the materials and non-stick coatings on your cook pot, as some do better with high heat than others.

-Many modern camping cookware sets come with nesting pots and pans, pans that double as pot lids, or just good old fashioned standalone frying pans.
+Many modern camping cookware sets come with nesting pots and pans, pans double as pot lids, or good old-fashioned standalone frying pans.

 There’s just nothing like searing meat and veggies in a hot iron skillet, and we’ve made everything from steaks to shrimp in ours.

-Remember to keep a close eye on your pans if you’re using them around an open fire though.
+Remember to watch your pans closely if you’re using them around an open fire.
 Frying pans are much more susceptible to grease fires when used with the open flames of a campfire than they are on your range at home.

 Good ol’ camp mugs.
 They hold everything from your morning coffee to your evening whiskey and even double as food bowls when called upon.

-A basic plastic mug is reliable and durable, but you can always get fancy with it if you prefer.
-Companies like Snowpeak produce superlight titanium mugs that cost a premium but last a lifetime.
-Single-walled metal mugs like these also double as little cook pots in a pinch.
+A basic plastic mug is reliable and durable, but you can always get fancy with it.
+Companies like Snowpeak produce superlight titanium mugs that cost a premium but last a lifetime—single-walled metal mugs like these double as little cook pots in a pinch.

-Double-walled aluminum mugs are also super durable and do a great job of keeping hot drinks hot and cold drinks cold.
+Double-walled aluminum mugs are also super durable and do a great job keeping hot and cold drinks cold.

 Sure, you could just bring paper or styrofoam plates and create a bunch of trash but, ya know, don’t do that.

-Most modern reusable camping plates are made from polypropylene, which is a rugged plastic-like material that is stain and odor resistant.
-If you opt for a plastic option, just make sure it’s BPA free.
+Most modern reusable camping plates are made from polypropylene, a rugged plastic-like, stain- and odor-resistant material.
+If you opt for a plastic option, just ensure it’s BPA-free.

-Of course if you’re the nostalgic type, there are still multiple companies that sell the classic “speckled blue” enamel camping cookware.
-They don’t pack down very well and can get hot to the touch, but they’re as tough as ever and super easy to clean.
+Of course, if you’re nostalgic, multiple companies still sell the classic “speckled blue” enamel camping cookware.
+They don’t pack down well and can get hot to the touch, but they’re as tough as ever and easy to clean.

 Wash Basin / Kitchen Sink

-Some kits will come with wash basins included, but if yours doesn’t you’ll need somewhere to hold the suds.
-Most folks can get away with a container in the 10-20 liter range.
-There are a few handy packable/collapsible options out there so shop around.
+Some kits will include wash basins, but if yours doesn’t you’ll need somewhere to hold the suds.
+Most folks can get away with a 10-20 liter container.
+There are a few handy packable/collapsible options to shop around.

-Whatever you decide on, make sure you pack some outdoor-friendly soap too as you’ll be scattering your gray water into the woods.
+Whatever you decide on, pack some outdoor-friendly soap, too as you’ll be scattering your gray water into the woods.

-Look for all natural/biodegradable options and keep them with your camping gear.
-Remember a little bit goes a long way, and to steer clear (200 feet) from any natural water source when dumping wash water.
+Look for all-natural/biodegradable options and keep them with your camping gear.
+Remember, a little bit goes a long way, and steer clear (200 feet) from any natural water source when dumping wash water.

 Other Camp Pantry Accessories You Might Consider

-Coffee maker: Most campers opt for the “french press” approach to camping coffee, and it’s definitely the easiest way to make decent coffee.
-Don’t get me wrong, instant coffee has come a long way, but it still tastes… well… like instant coffee.
+Most campers opt for the “French press” approach to camping coffee, and it’s the easiest way to make decent coffee.
+Don’t get me wrong, instant coffee has come a long way, but it still tastes… like instant coffee.
 I prefer to bring a simple pour-over with a reusable mesh filter.
 With a steady hand, you can brew pour-over coffee straight into your cup with one of these.

-Dutch oven: We almost always do one night of “camp stew” when we’re out with a big group.
-We just cut up whatever meats and veggies we want to include, load it all up in the dutch oven, and let it spend a few hours simmering over the campfire coals.
-It’s a super easy and super tasty way to get your meat & potatoes fix.
+We almost always do one night of “camp stew” when we’re out with a big group.
+We just cut up whatever meats and veggies we want to include, load it all up in the Dutch oven, and let it spend a few hours simmering over the campfire coals.
+It’s a super easy and tasty way to fix your meat & potatoes.

 Camping Cookware Options For Backpacking

-Obviously when we’re backpacking we don’t have nearly as many options for camping cookware since we’re limited by what we’re willing and able to fit into our bags.
+When we’re backpacking, we don’t have nearly as many options for camping cookware since we’re limited by what we’re willing and able to fit into our bags.

-Still, that doesn’t mean you have to resign yourself to a plastic sport and a tin cup if you don’t want to.
+Still, that doesn’t mean you must resign to a plastic spork and a tin cup if you don’t want to.

-Backpacking Cookware typically comes down to three simple items: Your cookpot, your food bowl, and your spork.
+Backpacking Cookware typically comes down to three simple items: Your cookpot, food bowl, and spork.

-Cookpot: Technically this can be anything that allows you to boil water and/or simmer food inside of it.
+Technically, this can be anything that allows you to boil water and simmer food inside.
 We’ve gotten to the point now that there are “collapsible” silicone cooking pots that pack down flat when not in use.
 What a great time to be alive!

-Food bowl: I suspect this one needs no introduction, but yes, unless you aim to eat every meal straight out of a boil-bag or cook pot, you’ll need a food bowl of some kind to hold your grub.
-We’ve already disclosed the existence of a collapsible cooking pot, so it should come as no surprise that food bowls also come in backpacker-friendly collapsible configurations as well.
+I suspect this one needs no introduction, but yes, unless you aim to eat every meal straight out of a boil bag or cook pot, you’ll need a food bowl of some kind to hold your grub.
+We’ve already disclosed the existence of a collapsible cooking pot, so it should come as no surprise that food bowls also come in backpacker-friendly collapsible configurations.

-Spork: Ah, the humble spork.
+Ah, the humble spork.
 So simple, so useful.
 Pick up a cheap plastic one or an expensive titanium one.
 Both will almost certainly outlive you.
-I’ve recently taken up calling them “Foons” instead, and I hope you’ll join me in that regard.
+I’ve recently called them “Foons” instead, and I hope you’ll join me in that regard.

 Final Thoughts On Camping Cookware

 A good set of cookware is a worthwhile investment that can force you to step up your campsite culinary skills.
-It will also help keep trash out of landfills, and plastic out of our oceans, so this one is a no-brainer.
+It will also help keep trash out of landfills and plastic out of our oceans, so this is a no-brainer.